 If your Mac’s startup disk is formatted using MacOS Extended, even if it’s running High Sierra, you should follow the instructions to partition the disk.
 If it’s formatted as APFS, you should use the ‘Add a volume’ method.
 APFS disks are containers that can house multiple volumes.
 Storage space for each volume is managed dynamically, meaning that free space can be swapped from one volume to the other as necessary.

-How to check the format of your startup disk
+Here's how to check the format of your startup disk:

 How to partition your hard drive